 We would recommend the purchase of a wood stove thermometer to ensure that these issues are monitored and addressed.

-5 kW output is achieved with the primary air fully closed, A typical refueling frequency is 0.75 of an hour.
+8 kW output is achieved with the primary air fully open, A typical refueling frequency is 1 hour.

 FUEL TO USE